brown-ccv/ccv-website-content/blog/vr-volume-viewer.md

 <p align="center"><img src="/content/images/blog/vr-volume-viewer/image5.gif"/></p>

 ### Conclusion
 It is important to research the types of tools available for easily visualizing 3D data.
 However, it's equally vital to understand the rendering techniques and algorithms these tools employ.
-Gaining an understanding of, and being able to implement, ray marching enabled our team to quickly develop a tool that meets our specific needs.
+Gaining an understanding of, and being able to implement ray marching enabled our team to quickly develop a tool that meets our specific needs.
 This tool can be maintained according to established software engineering standards.